 Trauma focused- cognitive behavioral therapy (TF-CBT) is an evidenced based therapy and treatment for children with a history of traumatic events, whether multiple events or a single traumatic event.
 TF-CBT is especially helpful in treating individuals experiencing PTSD.
 The goals of this treatment are a reduction of the negative behavior patterns, reduce stress, reaction to stress, while increasing a positive emotional state (Goodtherapy.org, 2016).

 The benefits of equine therapy are well documented for emotionally traumatized people, including those suffering from PTSD.
 Equine therapy acts as a catalyst to help traumatized individuals learn to express emotions.

-Working the soil to produce food or plants is an activity that organically connects a person to the earth and can serve as a way to reconnect victims of trauma with life in a very simple and elemental way.
-Gardening therapy will present our clients with a clear linear progression from initially digging a hole and planting a seed, to watching a plant grow as it is continually nourished, to the end reward of a mature plant, which bears the fruit of their labor.
+Working the soil to produce food or plants is an activity that organically connects a person to the earth.
+Gardening Therapy can serve as a way to reconnect victims of trauma with life in a very simple and elemental way.
+Gardening therapy will present the girls with a clear linear progression.
+The progression starts from initially digging a hole and planting a seed.
+Then watching a plant grow as it is continually nourished and the end reward of a mature plant, which bears the fruit of their labor.

-Trauma focused foster families will provide mentoring throughout recovery and provide permanent placement, when possible or necessary, with family to ensure wraparound services.
-Partnerships with local foster care ministries and local child protective agencies important to facilitate a continuous provision of care and consistency.
+Trauma focused and trained foster families will provide mentoring throughout the recovery process when appropriate and necessary.
+Partnerships with local foster care ministries and child protective agencies are important to facilitate a continuous provision of care and consistency.